utkarshpratap2002/learnedinDITISS/fcn-docs/day1/day1.md

 * Later we got Hub-and-spoke Architecture, clients that were having problems they were able to connect to the server as the server were accessible across different locations
 * Though, hub-and-spoke became the most popular choice for the Cloud Infrastructure.
 * Client doesn’t connect directly to the other nodes (or say spokes) in the connection.
-* The first level of Cloud Computation, Infrastructure as a service.
-Suppose a MS-Office, on every new version of the MS-Office, as they were to update it on all their systems, so Microsoft came up with Office 365, a cloud based application, providing SaaS.
+* The first level of Cloud Computation, Infrastructure as a service, providing virtual servers, scalalibility and flexiblity to adopt as you grow.
+* Suppose a MS-Office, on every new version of the MS-Office, as they were to update it on all their systems, so Microsoft came up with Office 365, a cloud based application, providing SaaS.
 * Office 365 represented the shift to cloud, where every application was delivered over the cloud.
 * Then after that it was Platform as a Service.
 Where you get all different types of software and carry on with the job you have.
 * Now there is Communication as a service.